 After its acquisition of the Phenoptics division of PKI, the Company has incurred significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 The Company may seek to fund its operations through private equity or debt financings, as well as other sources.
 However, the Company may be unable to raise additional funds or enter into such other arrangements when needed, on favorable terms, or at all.
-The Company's failure to raise capital or enter into such other arrangements if and when needed would have a negative impact on the Company's business, results of operations, financial condition and the Company's ability to develop and commercialize existing and future available to be drawn between March 31, 2021 to June 30, 2021, will be adequate to satisfy our current operating plans for at least the next twelve months from the issuance of these financial statements.
+The Company's failure to raise capital or enter into such other arrangements if and when needed would have a negative impact on the Company's business, results of operations, financial condition and the Company's ability to develop and commercialize existing and future products.